Sentry Tournament of Champions

 Either way, whatever the reason, it seems clear that historically this has not been an event for first timers.

-It looks like we are in for a reasonably fine start weather wise to 2021 on the PGA Tour with temperatures hovering around the low 80s and just the possibility of a couple of showers here and there through the week.
+It looks like we are in for a reasonably fine start weather wise to 2021 on the PGA Tour with temperatures hovering around the low 80s and just the possibility of a couple of showers here and there through the early part of the week.

 As I always so though, this could all change!